Allison Smith with her work Untitled (blunt instruments) (2018) on view in Gallery 2. Photo: Israel Valencia

-In conjunction with Be Not Still: Living in Uncertain Times, exhibition artist Allison Smith and California College of the Arts professor Jessica Ingram will discuss the relationship of socially-engaged practice, reenactment culture, and materiality in Smith’s work.
-The conversation will highlight the process and evolution of Smith’s new installation for Be Not Still and how a visit to Charlottesville inspired her sculptures.
+In conjunction with Be Not Still: Living in Uncertain Times, exhibition artist Allison Smith and California College of the Arts professor Jessica Ingram will discuss the relationship of social practice, reenactment culture, and materiality in Smith’s work.

 $10 general / $5 members